 Take your homemade peach smoothie to the next level with extra flavor!
 It is a simple switch to add in extra fruit, leafy greens, or protein from nut butter.
 All these extras can make several different smoothie combinations!

 - Stronger peach flavor.
 If you want more peach flavor, add in less banana or omit the banana completely.

 - Extra fruit.
 You can add more frozen fruit if you’d like.
-Some berries would be great like raspberries, strawberries, or blueberries.
-Mangos and pineapples would be amazing!
+Some mixed berries would be great like raspberries, strawberries, or blueberries.
+Mangos and or frozen pineapple as I use in this pineapple smoothie would be amazing!

 - Leafy greens.
 Make it a little bit more of a green smoothie and add a bunch of spinach leaves for calcium.
 Don’t worry, you won’t taste it!

 Loads of ’em!
-Pineapple, cherries, blueberries, apricots, blackberries, strawberries, and more!
+Pineapples, cherries, blueberries, apricots, blackberries, strawberries, and more!